sustainable-processes/summit/README.md

 ## News

+* Denali (0.8) is out!
+Read more about the release [here](https://github.com/sustainable-processes/summit/releases/tag/0.8.0).
 * Kobi ([@marcosfelt](https://github.com/marcosfelt)) gave a tutorial on Summit at the online Autonomous Discovery Symposium on Wednesday 21 April 2021.
 The tutorial can be found [here](https://colab.research.google.com/drive/1E_KVm-aZMqMm3memvesn3FIzGiXKHwJz#scrollTo=Wxg4TiHLV0Kd&uniqifier=2).

 ## Quick Start